 Does this sound familiar?

-- Piles of papers that need to be shredded sitting in a corner.
+- Piles of papers that need to be shred sitting in a corner.

 - Unopened bills that need to be paid scattered around your desk.